nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

         deployment.apps/tea created
         service/tea-svc created

+|
-5. Let's check everything is ok.
+- Step 5: Let's check everything is ok.

 - NameSpace cafe should have been created and should be in status Active: